lfrichter/lfrichter/README.md

-### Hi there 👋
+### Hi there I'm Luis Fernando Richter aka [lfrichter](https://github.com/lfrichter) 👋

 - 🔭 I’m currently working on Full Comms in a Full Stack position
 - 🌱 Also improving my skills on architecture and Microservice
-- 📫 You can reach me by phone or email
+- 📫 You can reach me by phone/whatsapp or email
+- 🎸 Fun fact: I love play guitar

 To know more about me you can access [My Personal Page](https://lfrichter.github.io/fernando.richter/) or [Linkedin](https://www.linkedin.com/in/lfrichter/)